-In the last entry we looked at how what you believe can limit your effectiveness as a leader (or, equally, as a parent, a coach, a teacher, sports player…), and some ways of identifying limiting beliefs.
+In an earlier entry (now on my Coaching Leaders blog) we looked at how what you believe can limit your effectiveness as a leader (or, equally, as a parent, a coach, a teacher, sports player…), and some ways of identifying limiting beliefs.
 So now let’s find some ways to change limiting beliefs.

 Some of these methods involve stepping back from the belief and viewing it from a wider perspective (as can sometimes happen if you have a conversation with someone who doesn’t share exactly the same belief system as you), while others are about examining the assumptions underpinning the belief in more detail and comparing it to the reality of your experience.